ludwig-ai/ludwig/examples/kfold_cv/README.md

 This directory contains two examples of performing a k-fold cross validation analysis with Ludwig.

 ## Classification Example
-This example ilustrates running the k-fold cv with the `ludwig experiment` cli.
+This example illustrates running the k-fold cv with the `ludwig experiment` cli.

 To run this example execute this bash script:
 ```